eberfreitas/capsulen/README.md

 ## Running locally

 Ensure you have a PostgreSQL database created and running.
-Next, copy the `.env.example` as `.env`, replacing the values (PASETO key and Sentry ones are not required).
+Next, copy the `.env.example` as `.env`, replacing the values (paseto key and Sentry ones are not required).
 Then run the following commands:

 ```shell
 npm install